pjlee11/browser-stats-percentage/README.md

 | data 4A | data 4B | data 4C |
 | data 5A | data 5B | data 5C |

 This can then be saved/exported as a .csv format.
+See `browser-stats-example.csv` for a detailed example of the desired format.

-Once the data is in a .csv format we can convert it to JSON using a tool such as https://shancarter.github.io/mr-data-converter/.
-I then also suggest to run the data through a linter such as https://jsonlint.com/.
+Once the data is in a .csv format we can add it to our local copy of this repo saving it with the filename `browser-stats.csv`.
+Then we can run the command `npm run csvtojson` to convert the file into JSON.

-We can now copy the valid JSON formatted data and save it as `browser-stats.json`.

-Now from terminal the command `node getSvgBrowsers.js` should run against the real data set.
+Following this we can now run the commands to get browser and OS percentages per service.

+## Commands

+### `npm run getBrowserPercentages`

+This logs the percentage each browser makes up of the total viewership per service.

+### `npm run getOSPercentages`

+This logs the percentage each operating system makes up of the total viewership per service.

+### `npm run getBrowserAndOSPercentages`

+This logs the percentage each browser and operating system makes up of the total viewership per service.